geanders/weathermetrics/README.md

 The `weathermetrics` package includes two functions for converting between air temperature, dew point temperature, and relative humidity: `dewpoint.to.humidity` and `humidity.to.dewpoint`.

-For example, the `lyon` dataset includes daily values of both air temperature (`lyon\TemperatureC`) and dew point temperature (`lyon$DewpointC`) in Lyon, France, for the week of June 18, 2000.
-Since this dataset includes both air temperature and dew point temperature, you can calculate relative humidity using the `dewpoint.to.humidity` function:
+For example, the `lyon` data set includes daily values of both air temperature (`lyon\TemperatureC`) and dew point temperature (`lyon$DewpointC`) in Lyon, France, for the week of June 18, 2000.
+Since this data set includes both air temperature and dew point temperature, you can calculate relative humidity using the `dewpoint.to.humidity` function:

 ``` r
 data(lyon)